Contents

 Skills and Employability Plan 2035

 The Skills and Employability Plan 2035 is not accessible.
 We are investigating how to make the current version accessible.
 The plan is being refreshed.
-The new version will be fully accessible and available in February 2023.
+The new version will be fully accessible and available by the end of November 2024.

 Statement of accounts 2019 to 2020

 The Statement of accounts 2019 to 2020 document is not accessible.
-We'll publish an accessible version by the end of February 2023.
-The Statement of accounts 2020 to 2021, due to be published later in 2022, will be accessible.
+We'll publish an accessible version by the end of January 2025.

 Some council constitution documents